-The Agent Communication Protocol (ACP) provides a clear, unified error structure and guidance to promote ease of use for both clients and servers.
+The Agent Communication Protocol (ACP) provides a consistent error structure to make error handling easier for both clients and servers.

 Error structure